-Revised and expanded over time, this hypertext book originally was created in January of 1996.
-My most recent work focuses on a specific area of cyberpsychology that I call photographic psychology: the study of how people create, share, and react to images in the age of digital technology and cyberspace.
-I have devoted a separate online book to that topic.
-Here, in The Psychology of Cyberspace, I offer what I consider to be my comprehensive classic text on the wider topic of human experiences in the online world.
+My recent work also focuses on a specific area of cyberpsychology that I call photographic psychology: the study of how people create, share, and react to images in the age of digital technology and cyberspace.
+That link leads to my online book about that topic.

 In order to make these readings accessible to as many people as possible, I have written them in a style that is not overly abstract or technical.
 Important concepts in psychology and psychodynamic theory appear throughout the book, but I try to present them in an "experience-near" rather than "experience-distant" way that I hope makes them useful in understanding everyday living in cyberspace.
 The emphasis is on practical concepts rather than purely academic ones.
 Other versions of these articles appear in various professional journals.
 These publications are indicated within the articles and in the article index.